Models of hypersurfaces and Bruhat-Tits buildings: Introduction

-What is interesting is that the proof of Theorem \ref{thm:global_minimum} does not use Geometric Invariant Theory.
-Instead, it combines relatively basic techniques from nonarchimedian analysis and polyhedral geometry.
-Our hope is that this novel approach will lead us to a practical algorithm for computing semistable models, solving Problem \ref{prob:semistable_model} in a range of interesting cases.
+We prove this theorem in \S \ref{sec:stable_minimum}.
+What is interesting is that our proof does not use Geometric Invariant Theory.
+Instead, it combines relatively basic techniques from non-archimedean analysis and polyhedral geometry.
+Using this novel approach, the first author has devised and implemented a practical algorithm which solves Problem \ref{prob:semistable_model} for plane curves, even when the residue field $k$ has positive characteristic (\cite{KletusDiss}, \cite{KletusGitHub}).